enigmatic-figure/EmbeddiBERT/README.md

 1. A BERT-base first-layer experiment established that a complete Qwen-derived vocabulary table could be mechanically aligned.
-2. All six DistilBERT attention and FFN projection blocks were trained in causal-free isolation.
-Every isolated block improved, but the composed husk failed its final-depth gate.
+2. All six DistilBERT attention matrices were trained in causal-free isolation, using the attention scores of an unmodified DistilBERT model's causal-free attention scores over a collection of equivalent prompts
-3. Causal masked-token teacher-response training reconciled the layer bank.
-   The selected 20,000-step interpretation husk reduced teacher KL from 12.0502 to 5.2029.
-4. The token table and teacher were removed.
+3. The token table and teacher were removed.
 All 45,283,586 remaining model parameters were trained for two epochs on 29,997,939 Wiki-727K sentence pairs represented by cached Qwen vectors.
-5. Corrected English and exploratory Chinese evaluations were run without changing the trained checkpoint.
+4. Corrected English and exploratory Chinese evaluations were run without changing the trained checkpoint.
-6. Two frozen-model instruction rounds established task-related instruction, score-polarity, and left/right position effects without modifying either model.
+5. Two frozen-model instruction rounds established task-related instruction, score-polarity, and left/right position effects without modifying either model.